Security-Onion-Solutions/securityonion-docs/elastic-auth.rst

 .. note::

-  Please note that you will continue to authenticate to Sguil, Squert, and CapMe with your traditional Sguil/Squert/CapMe account.

   If you add new Elastic Auth accounts in the future, you will need to assign them at least the ``so_user_read_only`` role.